 I know I said I love the holidays but I admit, I am not a big fan of mince pies and these are the perfect substitutes.
 They taste like Christmas and they look it too.

 I like to make this and leave it to cool completely before filling either homemade or shop bough pastry cases on the day of serving.

 - 300g fresh cranberries or mixed berries

 - 2 tablespoons maple syrup

 - 2-3 fresh pears (450g) – peeled, cored and cubed/1cm

-- Tip the cranberries, maple syrup, cornflour, water and clementine juice in a large pan.
+- Tip the cranberries (or mixed berries), maple syrup, cornflour, water and clementine juice in a large pan.
 Stir well and heat until all the cranberries have “popped”.

-- Add the cinnamon, ginger, salt and berries and cook until the mixture has thickened.
+- Add the cinnamon, ginger and salt.
+Cook on low low until the mixture has thickened.